 Selenium is just one of many nutrients you'll find in green vegetables.
 In fact, greens are generally one of the best nutritional smorgasbords of minerals, vitamins, antioxidants, protein, calcium, magnesium, and chlorophyll available.
 If these aren't the cornerstone of your diet, they need to be!

-- 1 cup spinach contains 3 mcg 5% of DRI and 41 calories.
+- 1 cup spinach contains 3 mcg, 5% of daily requirement and 41 calories.

-- Institute of Medicine Institute of Medicine/IOM Dietary Reference Intakes for Vitamin C, Vitamin E, Selenium, and Carotenoids The Institute of Medicine
+- Institute of Medicine/IOM Dietary Reference Intakes for Vitamin C, Vitamin E, Selenium, and Carotenoids The Institute of Medicine Panel on Dietary Antioxidants and Related Compounds.
+Washington DC:National Academies Press.
+2000.